When do I need to use the Scheduling Data Model?

 When are the queries supported?
 When is a webhook supported?

-EHRs make scheduling information available generally through a standard SIU HL7v2 feed or through APIs.
+EHRs typically make scheduling information available through either a standard SIU HL7v2 feed or through APIs.
 SIU messages will naturally follow a push model while APIs and web services will typically be queries.
-For applications that prefer push notifications of scheduling data, Redox can use polling for API-based integrations to push data to an application’s endpoint.
+Pushed SIU messages can be transformed into a query using the Data on Demand feature.
+For applications that prefer push notifications of scheduling data, Redox can use polling for API-based integrations to push data to an application’s endpoint when it’s received.

 Can I get insurance information on the scheduling HL7 feed?